williaz/Finance/FRM-handbook.md

   - calc df
 - Convexity is always positive for regular coupon-paying bonds.
 Greater convexity is beneficial for both falling and rising yields.
   - convexity is much greater for long-maturity bonds because they have payoffs associated with large values of t.
+  - convesity is mainly driven by the cash flows far into the future

 - All else equal, duration and convexity both increase for longer maturities, lower coupons, and lower yields.
+- barbell portfolio: consisting if very short and very long maturity
+  - greater convexity
+- bullet portfolio: maturies in the same range
+- the market value of each bond is obtained by multiplying the par amount by the ratio of the market price divided by 100.